College students are choosing schools based on their ability to fish for bass. And others are choosing to skip college and start at the pro level.

 But It’s Not NCAA Official Yet

-Though not an official NCAA sport, college fishing is overseen by The Association of Collegiate Anglers (ACA) who tallies the points that determine school of the year honors.
+Though not an official NCAA sport, college fishing is overseen by The Association of Collegiate Anglers (ACA) which tallies the points that determine School of the Year honors.
 MLF, B.A.S.S., and BassPro Collegiate sponsor tournaments, and points are tallied to determine the best fishing school.
 Since the NCAA doesn’t govern bass fishing, school teams can have sponsors to help pay for equipment and gear, and anglers can keep prize money won at tournaments.

 In 2021, Logan Parks and Tucker Smith, members of the Auburn fishing team, won the $1-million prize in the Bass Pro Shops U.S. Open National Bass Fishing Amateur Team Championship on Table Rock Lake in Missouri.
 The teammates also won Toyota Tundra pickup trucks and Nitro bass boats with trailers.
 Parks, who graduated from Auburn in December, used part of his winnings to establish the Logan Parks Bass Fishing Endowed Scholarship to attract college anglers to Auburn University.